A History of the Azores

 I dream dredging up the Kursk, a submarine lost in

-minerals, Turkish carpets, porcelain dolls, coffee cups,
+minerals, Turkish carpets, porcelain dolls, teacups,

-skateboards, cutpurse knives, and scimitars from Aden.
+skateboards, cutpurse knives and scimitars from Aden.

-I’m dreaming I’m on the Nautilus, in the Arabian Tunnel,
+I dream I’m on the Nautilus, in the Arabian Tunnel,

 thinking of Albuquerque, clogging the Nile with loam